-Attempt to isolate if the implementation is really the problem or if there’s something else going on.
+The best way to handle this sales objection is to isolate if the implementation is really the problem…or if something else is going on.

 If you’re hearing sales objections like this one, you may be missing something in the discovery process.
-Dig in and see if it’s not a priority or if there are just more extensive areas the prospect is focusing on.
+Dig in and see if it actually isn’t a priority, or if the prospect has something else on their mind.

-“Is that because this isn’t really that much of a problem for you or just because bigger problems are going on right now?”
+Try this: “Is that because this isn’t really that much of a problem for you, or just because bigger problems are happening right now?”

 24. “We Have Something in Place”

-If the prospect is already working with another vendor or has a competing solution in place, don’t disparage; instead, ask why.
+If the prospect is already working with another vendor or has a competing solution in place, don’t disparage it.
+Instead, ask why.

-If you’re up to speed on your main competitors, you could even ask the prospect to highlight something that they can’t do well and try a response like, “That’s great, their product works well for solving [this], but how are you achieving [that]?”
+If you’re up to speed on your main competitors, you could even ask the prospect to highlight something that they can’t do well.
+Try this: “That’s great!
+Their product works well for solving (problem), but how are you achieving (other problem)?”